wso2/choreo-samples/docker-tcp-service/readme.md

 1. Create a new Manual Trigger component with following parameters
    - Build Pack: `Dockerfile`
-   - Dockerfile path: `go/tcp-service/Dockerfile.client`
+   - Dockerfile path: `docker-tcp-service/Dockerfile.client`
-   - Build Context: `go/tcp-service`
+   - Build Context: `docker-tcp-service`
 2. Navigate to the **Configs & Secrets** page of the component and add the following environment variables as the `ConfigMap` with a custom config name.

    - `SERVER_ADDRESS`: `<server-address>`